race2infinity/IMDb-web-scraping/README.md

 # IMDb-web-scraping
-Movie recommendation based on emotion.
+Movie recommendation based on entered emotion in Python